 Design Context exposes students to issues and methodologies associated with professional design careers of varied scales from graphic design to landscape architecture.
 It also introduces contemporary design theories and stresses critical inquiry in exploring the reciprocal relationship between western culture and its designed places and artifacts.
 Open only to Summer Architecture Academy students.

 Introduction to visual inquiry for designers; use of freehand and drafted drawings and models in the design process.
 Complements Academy lectures and design studio.
 Open only to Summer Architecture Academy students.

 Academy Design Studio (4 credits)

 Media stresses freehand sketching, technical drawing, and other media exercises in order to improve students’ visual and spatial understanding.
 The afternoon workshops are taught by faculty members, visiting specialists, and SAA's student staff.
 Each workshop focuses on a particular topic and includes lectures and practical exercises.
 Past topics include Design Process, Site Analysis, Sustainable Design, Computers in Design, and Spatial Composition.
 Principles learned in the workshops are applied in studio work.

 Last minute changes do occur and the academy reserves the right to change the schedule at any time.

-There are two required, daylong, educational field trips related to the materials presented in the studio, media and workshop courses.
+Daylong, educational field trips (lunch provided) in the Willamette Valley complement the materials presented in studio, media and workshop courses.
 The field trips will include visits to various key sites in the Willamette Valley.
-In the past students have visited the Ira Keller Fountain in Portland, The Portland Japanese Garden, the Lan Su Chinese Garden in Portland, Frank Lloyd Wright's Gordon House, Alvar Aalto's Library at Mt.Angel Abbey, and the John Yeon Center.
+In the past students visited the Ira Keller Fountain in Portland, The Portland Japanese Garden, the Lan Su Chinese Garden in Portland, Frank Lloyd Wright's Gordon House, Alvar Aalto's Library at Mt.Angel Abbey, and the John Yeon Center.

 If you plan on arriving in Eugene early and are staying on campus, you need to communicate your arrival and departure dates directly to UO Housing.